cs0320-f23/term-project-ystepane-bkaravan/README.md

 We store CensusData and Geolocations as records.

-We store CSV data as a List of String Lists and CSV headers as a List of Strings.

 ## Runtime/Space Optimizations You Made

 For a user taking advantage of the Searching for Broadband Coverage in a Given U.S. State and County functionality, the first step is converting a user's STATE string into the State ID used by the Census API.
 Rather than repeating queries to the list of state names and state IDs each time a user requests a broadband value in a new state, we store this information for the life of the server.
 We store this as a HashMap from State Names to State IDs.